-- Promote higher levels of student learning and achievement. - Reduce achievement gaps and ensure equity. - Establish opportunity and access for students to receive a quality education. - Build a culture of high expectations and continuous improvement. - Communicate a clear and honest understanding of strengths and opportunities for improvement in schools and districts.
+- ▶ Promote higher levels of student learning and achievement. - ▶ Reduce achievement gaps and ensure equity. - ▶ Establish opportunity and access for students to receive a quality education. - ▶ Build a culture of high expectations and continuous improvement. - ▶ Communicate a clear and honest understanding of strengths and opportunities for improvement in schools and districts.

 This new system uses multiple academic and school quality measures, not a single test or indicator.
 An overall rating will be determined by setting standards for low to high performance on indicators.
-These indicators and measures contribute to a school/district overall accountability rating: status and growth in students' proficiency, graduation rate, postsecondary readiness, achievement gap closure, and quality of school climate and safety
+These indicators and measures contribute to a school/district overall accountability rating: Proficiency, growth, graduation rate, transition readiness, achievement gap closure, and opportunity and access